nuta/operating-system-in-1000-lines/website/en/11-page-table.md

         "csrw satp, %[satp]\n"
         "sfence.vma\n"
         :
-        : [satp] "r" (((uint32_t) next->page_table / PAGE_SIZE)) // SATP_SV32を忘れた
+        : [satp] "r" (((uint32_t) next->page_table / PAGE_SIZE)) // Missing SATP_SV32!
     );
 ```

+However, when you run the OS, you'll see that it works as usual.
+This is because paging remains disabled and
+memory addresses are treated as physical addresses as before.

-When you actually run this, it should appear to be working correctly.
-This is because while the page table location is specified, paging remains disabled.
-In this case, if you check with the `info mem` command in the QEMU monitor, you'll see something like this:
+To debug this case, try `info mem` command in the QEMU monitor.
+You'll see something like this:

 ```
 (qemu) info mem